sql-machine-learning/playground/python/desgin.md

 **SQLFlow Playground Server** is a side-by-side service of our playground cluster.
 Now, it is designed as a http server which receives user login, creates DB resource and so on.
 This server use `cubectl` to manipulate the resource in the playground(a k8s cluster).
-It's in someway the gateway of the playground, like below.
-The interaction of the three subjects could be: Clients ask the playground server for some resource.
+It's in someway the gateway of the playground.
+Like described in below diagram: the interaction of the three subjects could
+be: Clients ask the playground server for some resource.
 The server authorize the client and create the resource on the playground.
 The client connect to the playground and do train/predict tasks using the created resource.

 ```
    ----------------run task--------------->